 19 September 2019

-This bill would raise the minimum custodial sentence for adults aged 18 and over who possess a knife or other offensive weapon.
-It would also increase the minimum period of detention and training for 16- and 17-year-olds, and introduce a minimum custodial sentence for someone who possesses a knife or weapon with the intent to commit an offence or to have it available to use in murder.
-The overall aim is to deter knife crime by imposing tougher, clearer penalties in relevant cases.
+The Violent Crime (Sentences) Bill aims to make penalties for knife crime tougher.
+It would raise the minimum custodial sentence for adults (18+) who possess a knife or other offensive weapon, increase the minimum detention and training order for 16- and 17-year-olds, and introduce a new minimum sentence for people who have a weapon with the intent to commit an offence or to use it to commit murder.
+The bill also covers related offences and purposes linked to violent crime sentencing.

 Generated 21 February 2026